-If you’re looking to make use of the iPhone’s little-known but very handy Back Tap button, here’s a guide on how you can do it.
+If you’re looking to make use of the iPhone’s little-known but very handy Back Tap button, here’s a guide on how to set it up.

-You might think that all the buttons on your iPhone are obvious, from the side button to the volume keys, to the ring/silent toggle.
+You might think that all the buttons on your iPhone are obvious, from the side button to the volume keys, to the ring/silent toggle (or Action Button on the iPhone 15 Pro series).
 However, there’s an extra one hiding in plain sight that’s rarely mentioned – and it’s none other than the back panel itself, adorned with that alluring Apple symbol.

 Here’s how you can put it into action and reprogram it for your own uses.